tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 sending specified delay to the simulator allowing predictable testing of things like multiple commands and overlapping commands.

 At this time both segment commands are implemented as a variable delay on the segment side of the socket.
-With the `Send` command, the command String is sent to the simulator, which in the JVM simulator, returns the COMPLETE response after a random delay.
+With the `Send` command, the command String is sent to the simulator, which in the JVM simulator, returns the `Completed` response after a random delay.
 With the `sendWithTime` message, we send the
-command: DELAY MILLIS such as DELAY 1234 to the socket client.
+command: DELAY MILLIS such as DELAY 1234, to the socket client.
 The desired delay is an argument of the message.
-The JVM simulator waits for the specified time before returning COMPLETE.
+The JVM simulator waits for the specified time before returning `Completed`.

 Tthe `send` method of the socket client sends the command to the segment socket.
 This is an asynchronous call using a Future.
-When the response is received, the SegmentActor sends the response to the caller, which is a `SegComMon` instance to be counted.
+When the response is received, the SegmentActor sends the response to the caller, which is a `SegComMon` instance, to be counted.

 The ShutdownSegment command is also handled.
 When this occurs, the client is terminated, which closes the socket connection to the segment.
 These shutdown commands are present so that tests always work correctly.
-In the operations case, the sockets would probably stay open and would probably need to be opened.
+In the operations case, the sockets would probably stay open and would probably not need to be closed.
 It might be worth-while to investigate created the sockets during a command and closing them after if commands are relatively infrequent.